The 4 BEST Day Trips from Tokyo

 • Lake Motosuko

-• Hakone has also had an interesting role in Japanese history.
-It was the last checkpoint on the Tokaido Highway before entering Edo (Tokyo) and first major checkpoint after exiting Edo.
-You can still see stones from the old highway and a recreation of that checkpoint.
+• History: During the Shogun period, Hakone was the last checkpoint on the Tokaido Highway before entering Edo (Tokyo) and the first major checkpoint after exiting the city.
+In the forests around Hakone, you can still walk on the original stones from that highway and along the shore of Lake Taishi, and visit a re-creation of the checkpoint.

 If you’re interested in staying longer than a day in Hakone, check out my Hakone Itinerary 2 days post.